 - For vegetarians, the best options are 野菜 (vegetables with potatoes, carrots and green beans) and ほれんぞ (spinach).

 - Seafood lovers would be better adding エビ煮込み (Stewed shrimp), イカ (Squid), クリームコロッケ (Crab cream croquette) and エビカツ (Shrimp Katsu).

 - Meat eaters will enjoy フライドチキン (Fried chicken), パリパリチキン (Light crispy chicken), 手仕込とんかつ (Homemade Tonkatsu/Pork cutlet), とこトン三昧 (Triple pork), 豚しゃぶカレー (Thin-sliced pork), ロースカツ (Pork katsu), メンチカツ (Mince cutlet) ,チキン三昧 (Triple chicken).

-Expect more #cocoworldtour posts from now on because since I left Japan, I have also tried it out in Korea, Taiwan and now London.
-I wouldn’t recommend it if it wasn’t on this blog.
-Just try it once and trust me, the spicier, the better the CoCo experience.
+Expect more posts on CoCo Ichibanya from now on because since I left Japan, I have also tried it out in other countries so consider it a CoCo Ichibanya world tour.
+Just try it once and trust me, the spicier your curry is, the better the CoCo experience will be.

-- CoCo Ichibanya Japan #cocoworldtour / Rank 7
+- CoCo Ichibanya Japan / Spice Rank 7

 - CoCo Ichibanya Taiwan / Spice Rank 6